RasaHQ/rasa/examples/moodbot/README.md

 # Moodbot

-Moodbot example simulates how you can use your bot on different channels.
+`moodbot` example simulates how you can use your bot on different channels.

 ## What’s inside this example?

 This example contains some training data and the main files needed to build an assistant on your local machine.
-The moddbot consists of the following files:
+The `moddbot` consists of the following files:

 - **data/nlu.md** contains training examples for NLU model
 - **data/stories.md** contains training stories for Core model